sagemath/sagewiki_to_gh-2022-10-10/days4/projects/graphs.md

  * (done) Latex Graphs: Craig Citro & Robert Miller -- write an eps file to be included in LaTeX documents.

- * (done) NetworkX 1: Expose these in SAGE: centrality, cliques, cluster, cores, search -- These are pretty standard graph theoretic programs, and should not take too long to wrap.
+ * (done) NetworkX 1: Expose these in SAGE: centrality, cliques, cluster, cores, search.

- * NICE: The nauty clone for computing automorphism groups of graphs, and computing isomorphism.
-It has been converted to Pyrex, but it could still stand much optimization.

  * Electrical Networks, Jim Morrow's REU: Graphs with boundary are already in sage, but there are probably some useful constructions for Jim's summer REU that are not implemented yet.
 Especially data structures, perhaps an !ElectricalNetworks class.
 Look at the Dirichlet problem, graphs on surfaces and (circular) planar embeddings of graphs.